 an evaluation of the upstream and downstream receiving water conditions, including physical and chemical conditions.

-a description of actual or suspected factors causing or contributing to the observed condition, including any regulated or illicit discharge of the permittee and/or external factors.
+a description of actual or suspected factors causing or contributing to the observed condition, including any regulated or unauthorized discharge of the permittee and/or external factors.

-a description of best management practices currently being implemented and their effectiveness, and
+a description of best management practices currently being implemented and their respective or collective effectiveness, and

-if a regulated or illicit discharge of the permittee is a suspected or actual stressor, discussion of additional or improved best management practices to prevent or minimize the discharges of waste that may be causing or contributing to the observed condition.
+if a regulated or unauthorized discharge of the permittee is a suspected or actual stressor, discussion of additional or improved best management practices to prevent or minimize the discharges of waste that may be causing or contributing to the observed condition.

 VI.
-Special Implementation Requirements
+Special Permit Implementation Requirements

+The following permits have special permit-specific requirements and are excluded from Implementation provisions under Section V.A and V.C unless specified in the permit issuance process.

 A. Phase I Municipal Separate Storm Sewer Systems (MS4) Dischargers

-Phase 1 MS4 Dischargers enrolled under the regional Phase 1 MS4 are required to develop and implement programs and plans using an adaptative management framework to select and address the highest priority water quality issues in their watershed.
+Phase 1 MS4 Dischargers covered under the regional Phase 1 MS4 Permit are required to develop and implement programs and plans using an adaptative management framework to select and address the highest priority water quality issues in their watershed(s).
 To implement the Stream Biological Objective, the San Diego Water Board will revise the Phase I MS4 Permit to update provisions related to programs and plans as follows:

 Phase I MS4 Dischargers shall be required to: